ut-parla/Parla.py/tutorial/4_data_partitioning_and_automatic_movement/README.md

-# Lesson 4: Data Partitioning
+# Lesson 4: Data Partitioning and Automatic Movement

 Parla provides partitioners to partition 1-D or 2-D arrays into "logical devices".
 These partitions can be moved around different (physical) devices *automatically* on demand by the Parla runtime.